-W.P.
-Carey will provide funding of up to $56m for construction activities.
+WP Carey will provide up to $56m of funding for construction activities.

-The project is one of nine that are approved by the Commonwealth’s Economic Assistance Coordinating Council (EACC) to participate in the Economic Development Incentive Program (EDIP).
+The project is one of nine approved by the Commonwealth’s Economic Assistance Coordinating Council (EACC) to participate in the Economic Development Incentive Programme (EDIP).
 The EACC provides companies with resources to expand or relocate to Massachusetts under the EDIP.

-The Town of Westborough has approved a 15-year tax increment financing (TIF) and a five-year personal property tax agreement worth approximately $198,000 for the development of the facility under the EDIP.
+The Town of Westborough has approved a 15-year tax increment financing (TIF) and a five-year personal property tax agreement worth around $198,000 for the facility’s development under the EDIP.

-MB Real Estate, True Partners Consulting, MassEcon, and Massachusetts Life Sciences Center provided assistance in the areas of property, labour and incentives for searching location for the development of the facility.
+MB Real Estate, True Partners Consulting, MassEcon and Massachusetts Life Sciences Center provided assistance in the areas of property, labour and incentives for searching location for the facility’s development.

 Marketing commentary on Astellas Pharma

-AIRM is Astellas Pharma’s main arm for regenerative medicine and cell therapy research in the field of ophthalmology and other therapeutic areas globally.
+AIRM is Astellas Pharma’s main arm for regenerative medicine and cell therapy research in the field of ophthalmology and other therapeutic areas worldwide.
 It is supported by Astellas Pharma’s Japanese research team.

-The company has strategically opted ophthalmology as the priority therapeutic area for its sustainable growth.
-It primarily focuses on the development of therapies for various eye disorders, which do not have standard treatment available, such as retinitis pigmentosa, dry age-related macular degeneration, Stargardt’s macular degeneration, and diabetic macular oedema.
+The company has strategically chosen ophthalmology as the priority therapeutic area for its sustainable growth.
+It primarily focuses on the development of therapies for various eye disorders that do not have standard treatments available, including retinitis pigmentosa, dry age-related macular degeneration, Stargardt’s macular degeneration and diabetic macular oedema.